 Looking Back at Lakeland Real Estate Market 2017

 So how did we finish 2017?
 The Lakeland real estate market has been characterized by a relentless listing shortage and increased housing prices.
 Sales of new homes sales as well as existing homes has been the highest in decades.
 As you can see from the chart below of existing home sales, the median sales price and average sales price increased every month from the year prior.
 The number of sales have remained the same or dipped from 2016.
+But the sales have also increased concomitantly, despite the rise in price.
+Part of the reason for this happens to be new ways of marketing and improved sale tactics.
+For example, there is this new real estate drone tech, Let’s Fly Wisely, that enables you to see every nook and corner of a real estate property.
+This tech is relatively new but has proven to be quite successful.
 You can read my Lakeland Real Estate Market Report for December by clicking: Lakeland FL Real Estate Market – December 2017

 What contributed in increased housing prices?